forgottenswitch/qwaf/README.md

 ====

 Keyboard layout trying to be similar to Qwerty.
-Works in X11 and Linux console.
+Works in X11, Wayland, Linux console.

 The `hjkl` "module" makes `,` a prefix, `;` a modifier, `,m` a layout switcher, and `,n` a Compose key.